 Increasing the visibility and accessibility of WFS-GC services is a key priority.
 Through digital platforms, employer outreach, and targeted public awareness campaigns, WFS-GC will ensure that job seekers and businesses across the region are informed about available workforce programs.
-Special attention is given to reaching underserved populations, including individuals in rural areas and those with limited access to employment resources.
+Special attention is given to reaching individuals in rural communities and those who may have limited access to employment services or related resources.